rajprateek25/digital-design-and-fabrication/lab-6-laser-cut/README.md

 ---

-## 🛑 Attempt 2: The Solid Upgrade & The Matte Black Visual Blackout (Failure #2)
+## Attempt 2

-Determined to fix the transparency overlay crisis and the text contrast issues, I completely overhauled my assets.
-I ditched the hollow outline font for a bold, prominent engraving font, and converted the QR code color profile to grayscale to maximize gradient translation.
-Then, I picked out a premium, dual-tone golden/black acrylic substrate precisely measured at $1.44\text{ mm}$ thick.
+For the second attempt, I did two things - first, I changed the text on the front-side to a bold font so it stands out after rastering; second, I converted QR code color profile to grayscale for better rastering output.
+This time I decided to go with a golden/black acrylic - golden on one side and black on the other.

 <div align="center">
   <img src="media/inkscape front 2.png" height="600">